-THEFT Elen nentar Middle

-Level 2.15 У

-MINIMUM MAXIMUM MINIMUM MAXIMUM

-and Alternative Short Term Out- of- School Suspension for one (1) day.
+THEFT Ele mentary Middle Level 2.15 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Verbal Warning and Alternative Resolution Short Term Out- of- School Suspension for one (1) day.
 In-School Suspension for five (5) days.
-Short Term Out- of- School Suspension for two (2) days

-Short Term Out- of-School Suspension for one (1) day Short Term Out-of- School Suspension for three (3) days Short Term Out-of- School Suspension for five (5) days

-3rd Violation Short Term Out- Short Term Ou t-Short Term Out-of- School Disciplinary Hearing of-School of- Scho olSuspension for seven (7) days (Up to 18 weeks (about Suspension for Suspension f or 4 months) expulsion three (3) days five (5) days and referral to the alternative school.)
-Combination of local interventions, supports, and disciplinary response may be appropriate.
+Short Term Out- of- School Suspension for two (2) days 2 nd Violation Short Term Out- of-School Suspension for one (1) day -Short Term Out-of- School Suspension for three (3) days Short Term Out-of- School Suspension for five (5) days 3rd Violation Short Term Out- of-School Suspension for three (3) days Short Term Out-of- School Suspension for seven (7) days Disciplinary Hearing (Up to 18 weeks (about 4 months) expulsion and referral to the alternative school.)
+Combination of local in nterventions, supports, and disciplinary response m nay be appropriate.